Lisa Ono: Career

 After moving to Japan, Lisa's father opened a new venue called Saci-Pererê, a Brazilian restaurant where she started performing mainly bossa nova and samba.
 Besides singing, Lisa Ono plays the guitar and is a songwriter.
 Her first album, Catupiry, was released in 1989.
 She has not stopped recording since then, releasing one disc a year, mostly in Portuguese.
 She soon became famous in Japan after appearing in several TV commercials.

 In 1991 her album Nanã won the "Grand Prix Gold Disk Award for Jazz" in Japan.
 Her third album Menina was recorded in Rio de Janeiro, and won the same Grand Prix award.
 In 1992, Ono released her second album on the BMG label called Serenata Carioca, and she also released her first book Felicidade.
-In 1994 she released Esperança, with guest appearances by Tom Jobim, Sivuca, Paulo Moura, Danilo Caymmi and Meerio Adnet.
+In 1994 she released Esperança, with guest appearances by Tom Jobim, Sivuca, Paulo Moura, Danilo Caymmi and Mario Adnet.
 In 1993, she made Minha Saudade, dedicated to works by João Donato, who also wrote the arrangements.
 In 1996, Antonio Adolfo co-produced her CD Rio Bossa.
 In 1998, Ono released the album Bossa Carioca, produced by Paulo and Daniel Jobim.
 She also started a label, Nanã, aimed at promoting Brazilian music in Japan.

 In 1999, Oscar Castro-Neves co-produced her CD Dream, which sold over 200,000 copies.
 This album was made in America, and contains classic American songs and film music from the 1940s–50s done with bossa nova arrangements.
 In July 2000, Ono continued her exploration of songs in English with the release of Pretty World, co-produced by Eumir Deodato.

 In the fall of 2000 she released Boas Festas, a "winter bossa" album to celebrate the Christmas season.
 The album includes original tunes as well as fresh bossa arrangements of classic American Christmas carols.
 Continuing her exploration of new material, in the summer of 2001, Lisa released Bossa Hula Nova, which as the title name implies, includes some new and classic Hawaiian songs done in a bossa nova style.
-This album includes arrangements by Meerio Adnet, who appears on many of her recordings.
+This album includes arrangements by Mario Adnet, who appears on many of her recordings.
 In March 2002, Lisa released Lisa Ono Best 1997–2001.
 This album also includes two wonderful new live songs recorded on Lisa's "winter bossa" tour in December 2001.
 In July 2002, Lisa released Questa Bossa Mia (This Is My Bossa Nova).
 This CD features a new musical destination – Italy!
-Meerio Adnet is once again involved.
+Mario Adnet is once again involved.